 The committee recommends a phased approach to creating the museum.
-The first phase would aim to rehabilitate the building and envelope to significantly prepare the building for use.
-This phase would include structural repairs and stabilization as well as repair and/or replacement of building systems (such as HVAC, electrical, plumbing, and ADA) to be spread over two biennia.
-The next phase would prepare portions of the facility into active exhibit spaces and outfit a visible storage area to prepare the building for transfer from the nonprofit to the state.
-The final phase would involve hiring staff and fully opening to the public.
+The first phase would aim to stabilize the building and envelope, the next would prepare a small portion of the facility into an exhibit space and outfit a visible storage area, and the final phase would be to fully open to the public.
 It is currently estimated that it would require at least \$30 million in capital improvements to complete Phase 1 and \$600,000 to complete Phase 2.
 Without a more specific programming and exhibit plan, it is impossible to estimate the cost of fully opening the entire facility.
-As an initial investment, the committee recommends a legislatively-directed grant to RHC, the private nonprofit organization that owns the building and holds the ATHM collection, over two biennia to rehabilitate the building and renovate its systems as well as allowing for the development of the initial exhibit for Phase 2 before transfer of the facility to the state, which would happen upon continuing appropriation for staffing and other recurring costs.
+As an initial investment, the committee recommends a legislatively-directed grant to RHC, the private nonprofit organization that owns the building and holds the ATHM collection, over two biennia to stabilize the building and renovate its systems as well as allowing for the development of the initial exhibit for Phase 2 before transfer of the facility to the state, which would happen upon continuing appropriation for staffing and other recurring costs.
 It is the intent of Archives and History to work with RHC to make sure that all repairs and renovations during Phase 1 and Phase 2 follow State Construction Office guidelines.
-Archives and

-History also plans to help develop the initial exhibit(s) required for Phase 2.
+Archives and History also plans to help develop the initial exhibit(s) required for Phase 2.
 Artifacts and facilities would not be transferred to the state until Phase 3 is initiated with the hiring of state staff.
 Given the appropriate level of funding, Phase 1 and Phase 2 could be accomplished in approximately four years (two biennia).
-The committee recognizes that full development of Phase 3 will require gradual development implemented by full-time staff over a number of years.
+The committee recognizes that full development of Phase 3 will require gradual development implemented by fulltime staff over a number of years.
 To initiate Phase 3, staff will need to be in place.
 The committee estimates the annual staffing cost for such a facility, based upon similar institutions within the state, to be approximately \$820,000.
 Once Phase 3 begins, there would also be other recurring annual expenses for the museum, such as utilities, supplies, equipment, maintenance and security contracts, and basic repairs of approximately \$500,000.
-At this time, annual recurring costs (including staffing) are estimated to be between \$1,320,000 and \$1,600,000.
+At this time, annual recurring costs (including staffing)

+are estimated to be between \$1,320,000 and \$1,600,000.
 More specifics with regard to costs would need to be estimated at the time of Phase 3 implementation.
 Most costs associated with programming, exhibits, and artifacts would, as is the case with other museums in the state's system, be supported by receipts and donations.
 The committee does not envision admission fees for this institution.
 Instead, it recommends a free basic experience with charges for enhancements (special exhibits, programs, etc.), which would be supplemented by friends group fundraising.
 As is the case with other institutions found within the Department of Natural and Cultural Resources, this museum would benefit from back-of-house support at the departmental level, including budget and finance, human resources, capital projects, general counsel, marketing and communications, and internal audit.
 It would also be able to share expertise with the department's historians, curators, conservators, archivists, librarians, exhibit designers, and educators, among others.
 The Department of Natural and Cultural Resources' "federated" organization with central administrative support allows the state of North Carolina to provide excellent educational and cultural/natural tourism experiences at relatively low overall costs.